jbcannon/pnas-hurricane-regimes/README.md

 See article for complete study description and results.

+Code in these scripts requires use of the *hurrecon* library.
+See https://github.com/jbcannon/hurrecon for details on installation and use.

 # output/

 * *regimes.zip:* (contains .shp, .dbf, .prj, and .shx) shapefile indicating four-hurricane regimes boundaries delinated in Cannon et al. article including boundaries for Continental, Inland, Coastal, and Fringe regimes.
 See Figure 2 and Figure 3 in corresponding article